jakeaylmer/EBM_JA/README.md

 Prognostic variable data is in the format such that each row corresponds to one time, e.g. `Ta(1,:)` is the air temperature profile at initial conditions.
 Parameters are saved as a struct (similar to a Python dictionary).

 ## Code testing
 Some unit tests are provided in the 'test\unit_test' directory, which may be run in the command line by calling the script UnitTests.m.
 A manual test of the initial conditions generator function is also included, in 'test\manual\ManualTestInitialConditions.m'.

+## References
+Aylmer, J., D. Ferreira, and D. Feltham, 2020: Impacts of oceanic and atmospheric heat transports on sea-ice extent. _Journal of Climate (in review)_.